EU leaders defend LGBT rights amid concern over Hungary law | Law-Order

 - Belgium

-Several European Union leaders insisted Thursday that discrimination must not be tolerated in the 27-nation bloc, setting the scene for a heated summit over new legislation in Hungary that would ban showing content about LGBT issues to children.
+European Union leaders clashed with Hungary's prime minister during a heated summit Thursday over new legislation in his country that will ban showing content about LGBT issues to children, a measure that has been widely criticised across the region and has angered human rights groups.

-Hungary's parliament passed the bill last week, but it must be endorsed by the president to take effect.
+A majority of the leaders insisted that discrimination must not be tolerated in the 27-nation bloc and told Viktor Orban that the new Hungarian law goes against the EU's fundamental values.
+“Being homosexual is not a choice; being homophobic is,'' Belgian Prime Minister Alexander De Croo told Orban during the meeting, according to a EU diplomat.
+The person spoke anonymously according to usual practice.

+Dutch Prime Minister Mark Rutte launched a virulent tongue-lashing, suggesting that Orban activate the same clause in the bloc's treaty that Britain used to leave if he is not happy with the EU's principles, another diplomat said.

+Hungarian Justice minister Judit Varga said on Twitter that Hungary has no intention of leaving the EU.
+“On the contrary, we want to save it from hypocrites,'' she wrote.

+Hosting the summit in Brussels, European Council president Charles Michel recalled that values such as freedom, tolerance and human dignity are at the heart of the EU, said another diplomat with direct knowledge of the discussions.

+He added that the discussion was “an in-depth and at times even emotional debate.''
+The law was signed Wednesday by Hungarian president Janos Ader after Hungary's parliament passed the bill last week.
 It prohibits sharing content on homosexuality or sex reassignment to people under 18 in school sex education programs, films or advertisements.

-Speaking upon arrival at the meeting in Brussels, Hungary's Prime minister Viktor Orban ruled out withdrawing the law, insisting it does not target homosexuals.
+Speaking upon arrival at the meeting in Brussels, Orban ruled out withdrawing the law, insisting it does not target homosexuals.

-"It's not about homosexuality, it's about the kids and the parents,'' Orban said, portraying himself as a protector of homosexuals.

-It's also taken center stage at Europe's premier international soccer tournament, where the continent's governing soccer body UEFA rejected host city Munich's plans to display rainbow colors during a match between Germany and Hungary at the European Championship on Wednesday evening.
+Luxembourg Prime Minister Xavier Bettel, who is openly gay, said the Hungarian law further stigmatizes homosexuals and should be fought.

-In their coordinated messages on Twitter, several EU leaders wrote that ''hate, intolerance and discrimination have no place in our Union.
-That's why, today and every day, we stand for diversity and LGBTI equality so that our future generations can grow up in a Europe of equality and respect."
-Many attached a letter to their tweets addressed to European Council President Charles Michel, who will host their summit later Thursday, as well as European Commission President Ursula von der Leyen and U.N.
-Secretary-General Antonio Guterres, who will also take part in the meeting.
+“The most difficult thing for me was to accept myself when I realized that I was in love with this person of my sex,'' Bettel said.
+“It was hard to say to my parents, hard to say to my family. ...
+We have a lot of young people who do suicide because they do not accept themselves, how they are.''
+In coordinated messages on Twitter, several EU leaders wrote that ''hate, intolerance and discrimination have no place in our Union.
+That's why, today and every day, we stand for diversity and LGBTI equality so that our future generations can grow up in a Europe of equality and respect.”
+Many attached a letter to their tweets addressed to European Council President Charles Michel, who hosted their summit, as well as European Commission President Ursula von der Leyen and U.N.
+Secretary-General Antonio Guterres, who also took part in the meeting.

 “Respect and tolerance are at the core of the European project.
 We are committed to carry on with this effort, making sure that future European generations grow up in an atmosphere of equality and respect,” said the letter, signed by the leaders of France, Germany, Italy and Spain, among others.